 - Store detergent in an airtight container to prevent it becoming clumpy, which can make the problem worse.

-- Try putting the residue-affected clothes in a dryer on the ‘air-dry’ setting (that is, without heat, just using the fan) for five minutes.
-Some people have found it helps ‘knock off’ the residue.
+- Try putting the residue-affected clothes in a dryer on the "air-dry" setting (that is, without heat, just using the fan) for five minutes.
+Some people have found this helps knock off the residue.

-Unfortunately, another downside of front loaders (and water efficient top loaders for that matter) is that they often produce stiff, rough or scratchy towels.
-That’s because the clothes are generally tumbling through just a little water rather than floating through lots, like in an older-style top loader.
-And to get the fibres nicely fluffed up, the clothes need to be immersed in water.
+Unfortunately, another downside of front loaders (and water-efficient top loaders, for that matter) is that they often produce stiff, rough or scratchy towels.
+That’s because the clothes are generally tumbling through just a little water rather than floating through lots of it, like in an older-style top loader.
+And to get the fibres nicely fluffed up, the clothes must be immersed in water.

-Another reason could be that your top front loader is in fact too water efficient, in that it uses too little water for the rinse, leaving detergent residues in the wash.
-This is where a CHOICE report can help you choose a machine that’s good at rinsing while still being water efficient; the water rating labels only tell you water use, not rinse efficiency.
+Another reason could be that your front loader is in fact too water efficient, in that it uses too little water for the rinse, leaving detergent residues in the wash.
+This is where we can help you choose a machine that’s good at rinsing while still being water efficient – the water rating labels only tell you water use, not rinse efficiency.

-Short of drying your towels for hours in an energy-guzzling clothes dryer to get them soft, you can try the following to help reduce the "scratchy, flat" effect:
+Short of drying your towels for hours in an energy-guzzling clothes dryer to get them soft, you can try the following to help reduce their scratchy, flat effect.

-- Adding an extra rinse to your towels wash.
+- Add an extra rinse to your towels wash.

-- Using a gentler program that uses more water.
+- Use a gentler program that uses more water.

-- Lowering the spin speed; higher spin speeds tend to flatten the fibres and line drying doesn't fluff them back up, making them feel hard.
+- Lower the spin speed.
+Higher spin speeds tend to flatten the fibres and line drying doesn't fluff them back up, making them feel hard.

-- Adding half to one cup of white vinegar to the fabric softener dispenser (don’t be tempted to use fabric softener, as this will lower the fabric’s ability to absorb water).
+- Add half to one cup of white vinegar to the fabric softener dispenser (don’t be tempted to use fabric softener, as this will lower the fabric’s ability to absorb water).

-- Shaking your towels out vigorously, or putting them in the dryer on the cooling cycle for a few minutes before you hang them out to dry.
+- Shake your towels out vigorously, or put them in the dryer on the cooling cycle for a few minutes before hanging them out to dry.

-- Taking them off the line when still a little damp and drying them off in the dryer.
+- Take them off the line when still a little damp and dry them off in the dryer.

 Miele's recommendation for this problem is to:

-- Use a good quality liquid detergent for front loaders and use fabric conditioner in the final rinse - Miele found that good quality fabric conditioners will not reduce the absorbency of the towels.
-Miele don't recommend the use of vinegar in the final rinse as its acidic nature can damage rubber components in the washing machine over time.
-If the laundry is stained then the addition of a liquid stain remover, such as Napisan Inwash liquid, is recommended to boost the efficiency of the detergent.
+- Use a good-quality liquid detergent for front loaders as well as fabric conditioner in the final rinse – Miele has found that good-quality fabric conditioners won't reduce the absorbency of the towels.
+Miele doesn't recommend the use of vinegar in the final rinse as its acidic nature can damage rubber components in the washing machine over time.
+If your laundry is stained, then add a liquid stain remover, such as Napisan Inwash liquid, to boost the efficiency of the detergent.